Gas and electricity competition - information for consumers

 It is important that you calculate how much energy you are currently using and how much you pay for it.
 This will ensure that any comparisons you make between tariffs, services and contracts are accurate.
 The method you use to pay for your gas and electricity (as in direct debit, prepayment or other payment method) will also be a financial consideration.
 You can check your online statement, your annual statement (if you still receive a paper copy) or ask your current supplier to help you work it out.
 You can then use this information to compare suppliers or to see if your current supplier can offer a cheaper deal.

 There are price comparison websites that will help you find a better deal.
-Consider using price comparison websites that are signed up to the Ofgem Confidence Code.
-This code of practice, which is managed by Ofgem (the UK gas and electricity regulator), sets out the rules that member price comparison websites must abide by.
-The different options and relevant price information must be displayed and calculated fairly and accurately.
+It is advisable to use price comparison websites that are accredited by Ofgem (the UK gas and electricity regulator) and which comply with Ofgem's code of practice called the Confidence Code.
+The Confidence Code sets out the rules that member price comparison websites must abide by, such as helping you find the best deal, providing a switching service that is easy to use and free of charge, giving comprehensive information on each tariff and providing information on any available discounts.
 For more information visit the Ofgem website

 You can also receive advice and information on switching your supplier from the Citizens Advice consumer service.